CDrummond/bliss-analyser/UserGuide.md

 any changes.
 * `ignore` Reads the `ignore` file and updates the database to flag tracks as to be ignored for mixes.
+* `export` Exports tags from DB and stores within the audio files.